bdnts/BlazorIdentity/README.md

 4. BlazorIdentity --> Add --> New Scaffold Item
     1. Identity --> Add
     2. Wait for it
-    3. New Layout Page ñ No change
+    3. New Layout Page ‚Äì No change
-    4. Override all files ñcheck
+    4. Override all files ‚Äìcheck
     5. Data Context Class
        1. '+
        2. BlazorIdentityContext